SouravJaiswal/saber-frontend/front-end/final/game_spec.md

 * a `Generator Machine` that can "create" qubits

 Qubits can be, in lay man's tongue, be *"transmitted"* over the network via special *"links"*.
 These links are different from the physical network but even they have [BANDWIDTH_LIMITS][3].
-The world-wide atack only crippled the server's computational power but the physical network (of optical fibre, etc) is still functional.
+The world-wide attack only crippled the server's computational power but the physical network (of optical fibre, etc) is still functional.
 Most Quantum Servers have a few qubits but need some help to become operational.

 We have physical access to a few servers (which forms our [`CLUSTER`][2]) around the world from where we will mount our invasive.
 Now that our goal is clear, we shall discuss our... *path*, so to say.
-Succintly put, sending qubits to other servers will destroy their qubits, and upon complete destruction, the victim machine will be ours.
+Succinctly put, sending qubits to other servers will destroy their qubits, and upon complete destruction, the victim machine will be ours.
 Before we get to the details lets clear some basic terminology.

 [TOC]